gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 	- if no pole/zero at origin, start at 0 deg
 2. start graph at 0.1a, where a is the smallest break freuency
 3. for each zero break frequency a
+	- at 0.1a, increase slope by 45deg/dec
+	- at 10a, decrease slopy by 45deg/dec
 4. for each pole, similarly, at 0.1a, decrease pole by 45deg/decade
-5. K haas not effect because
+5. K has no effect on phase curve

 #### Example
+- we did this in matlab

 ```
 MATLAB